 - Chicken – bone in breasts, legs, wings, whole chicken, chicken sausage

-- Homemade meatballs with ground chicken, ground pork, cheese and breadcrumbs cooked in butter… YUM (we eat these probably once a week)
+- Ground chicken, ground pork, mozzarella cheese and breadcrumbs cooked/fried in butter… YUM

 - LOTS of eggs

 - Collagen protein – bone broth (I love the Kettle & Fire brand) and when I donâ€™t want to drink bone broth, I supplement with collagen protein powder.
 Did I mention I own a supplement company (CB Supplements) that manufactures a multi-sourced collagen protein powder?
 I probably take 4-6 servings a day of collagen protein supplements.Â